Large-Scale Study of Temporal Shift in Health Insurance Claims: Case Studies: Types of Temporal Shift

 \textbf{Laying out the case:} When comparing logistic regressions from adjacent years, different signs for a feature coefficient may suggest conditional shift with respect to that feature.
 We obtain 95\% confidence intervals for coefficients using statsmodels \citep{seabold2010statsmodels}.
 See \appendixref{app:cond_shift_feat_select} for details on feature selection.
 If the 95\% confidence interval for a coefficient is above 0 for the previous year and below 0 for the current year (or vice versa), the feature is identified as a candidate for conditional shift.

 An example of a non-stationary outcome with conditional shift is receiving an inpatient consultation in 2019.
 Congestive heart failure and atherosclerosis of coronary artery without angina pectoris became significantly less predictive of the outcome.
 In general, the frequency of inpatient consultations dropped from .52\% to .35\%.
 Among patients with congestive heart failure or atherosclerosis, the outcome frequency dropped many times more from 7.5\% to 1.8\% and 3.5\% to 1.2\%, respectively.
+Medicare reimbursement policies stopped covering inpatient consultations at that time.
+Since congestive heart failure and atherosclerosis are more prevalent among Medicare patients, more patients with these conditions were affected by the policy change.

 Another example of conditional shift is the increased likelihood of receiving nursing care in the next 3 months given discharge from a nursing facility in the past 30 days.
-While the frequency of nursing care increased from .35\% to .89\% in 2016, among patients who were discharged from nursing care in the past 30 days, the outcome increased more rapidly from 16\% to 55\%.
-For additional details on both examples, refer to \appendixref{app:cond_shift_ex_stats}.
+While the frequency of nursing care increased from .35\% to .89\% in 2016, among patients who were discharged in the past 30 days, the outcome increased more rapidly from 16\% to 55\%. \appendixref{app:cond_shift_ex_stats} has more details on both examples.

 \textbf{Challenges to solving the case:} Addressing conditional shift requires further assumptions on what forms of shift are allowed \citep{zhang2013domain}. \theoremref{thm:cond_shift} in \appendixref{app:cond_shift_recal_proof} provides an example of a set of assumptions.
 When those assumptions hold, conditional shift can be addressed by selecting a subset of features $C$ and multiplying each predicted probability by $\frac{\mathbb{P}_t\left(Y \vert C\right)}{\mathbb{P}_{t-1}\left(Y \vert C\right)}$.
 Learning $\mathbb{P}_t\left(Y \vert C\right)$ requires fewer samples from the new time point than fitting a new model since $C$ has fewer features.
 However, a set of features $C$ that satisfies the assumptions we give is unlikely to exist in healthcare settings.